 Sparks fly when spirited Elizabeth Bennet meets single, rich, and proud Mr. Darcy.
 But Mr. Darcy reluctantly finds himself falling in love with a woman beneath his class.
 Can each overcome their own pride and prejudice?

-Knowledge of the income of Mr. Bingley and Mr. Darcy is seemingly public and goes unexplained.
-The value of an estate or an inheritance was usually commonly known among the aristocracy.
-In the Georgian period it was usual for people to have their inheritance with a bank that gave them an annual interest rate of 4% or 5%.
-Thus Mr. Darcy inherited £200,000 pounds upon his father's death and now earns £10,000 a year in interest.
+Knowledge of the income of Mr. Bingley (Simon Woods) and Mr. Darcy (Matthew Macfadyen) is seemingly public and goes unexplained.
+The value of an estate or an inheritance was usually commonly known amongst the aristocracy.
+In the Georgian period it was usual for people to have their inheritance with a bank that gave them an annual interest rate of four or five percent.
+Thus, Mr. Darcy inherited two hundred thousand pounds sterling upon his father's death and now earns ten thousand pounds sterling a year in interest.
 See more »

 Was this review helpful to you?